 It also serves as a reminder card for when their second dose is due.

-Why are Vaccine Passports Not Likely in the UK?
+Why are Vaccination Passports Not Likely in the UK?

-The concept of a vaccine passport undermines ‘informed consent’ which is considered a core principle of the UK medical healthcare system.
+The concept of vaccination passports undermines ‘informed consent’ which is considered a core principle of the UK medical healthcare system.
 This stipulates that no medication is mandatory and that every individual has the right to assess any option to reach their own decision.

 To summarise, holidays in the UK are unlikely to be affected.

 Will we Need Vaccination Passports for Post Vaccine Travel?

 While the UK places civil liberties front and centre, other countries take a less liberal approach.
 There is no escape from the fact that travel to such places is likely to require evidence of inoculation.

 Currently, the World Health Organisation is exploring a vaccination certification program.
 This is likely to be based on the international ‘yellow card’ used to prove immunisation from yellow fever demanded by some countries before entry is granted.